HubTou/PyLists4C/DOC.md

 ### Windows systems
 #### Building your programs ####
-You'll need either to copy the **pylists4c.\*** files in the library's source code directory into your own source code directory, or reference them using the -I and -L C compiler options, before attempting to compile your programs
+You'll need either to copy the **pylists4c.\*** files (.h .lib .exp .dll) in the library's source code directory into your own source code directory, or reference them using the -I and -L C compiler options, before attempting to compile your programs

 Check the examples in the *tests* subdirectory for additional guidance.